mht3/softmimic_mjlab/README.md

 ## Overview
-Adaptation [SoftMimic](https://github.com/Improbable-AI/softmimic) using Mjlab in place of IsaacLab.
+Custom implementation of [SoftMimic](https://github.com/Improbable-AI/softmimic) using mjlab in place of IsaacLab to make setup, training, and deployment simpler.
 Currently supports compliant motion generation and learning for the Unitree G1 robot (both 29 and 23 dof).

+Feel free to open a PR for any issues.
+I've tested real world deployment on the 23dof Unitree G1 only.

 <div align="center">